Spring 2021 Gardening Class Schedule

 Feeling good about the basics, but needing some specific pointers on the tricky plants in the garden?
 We will dive into disease identification and prevention, pest ID and management, tomato care, getting your squash to produce, beneficial soil microbes, managing nematodes, foliar and supplemental fertilization and a host of other specifics in the Lowcountry Garden.
 Class taught by Rita Bachmann of Rita’s Roots.
 Bring all questions, photos and concerns.

-We discuss and outline the plants, materials and supplies you will need to get your garden off growing right.
-We will discuss how to add compost and how much you will need for your specific garden, proper fertilization, and pest management supplies to have on hand.
+February and March bring the transition time from Winter to Spring.
+We discuss what to pull and what to keep from your Winter garden, how to amend your garden properly, the supplies you will need for your garden, proper fertilization, and pest management supplies to have on hand.
 We will create a diagram of your garden going over proper plant selection for your space, succession planting, and proper plant spacing.
-Participants will leave with a garden map specific to their garden and a materials list of what to purchase for their gardens.
-The Butterfly Garten Shop will be open after class if participants wish to shop.
 This class is designed for those gardeners who have an existing garden or those who have completed Vegetable Gardening 101.

 I Grew It, So Now What?
 A How-to Harvest, Store and Use Workshop